Children's rights under the Islamic State: Recruitment and use of children in armed conflict

 This act is prohibited under various international treaties and conventions such as Article 77.2 of the Additional Protocol I to the Geneva Conventions, Optional Protocol to the Convention on the Rights of the Child on the involvement of children in armed conflict, Article 4.3.c of Protocol II, additional to the Geneva Conventions and International Labour Organisation's Worst Forms of Child Labour Convention.
 In summary, they condemn and prohibit the recruitment of children under the age of 18.
-In 2014 alone, it was verified by the United Nations at least 67 cases of boys being recruited by ISIL and these numbers are not likely to reflect the actual scope of child recruitment.
+In 2014 alone, it was verified by the United Nations at least 67 cases of boys being recruited by IS and these numbers are not likely to reflect the actual scope of child recruitment.
 From August 2014 to 2015, it has been reported that hundreds of boys were forcibly taken from their homes in NInawa and sent to training centers, where boys as young as the age of 8 received weapons training and combat tactics.
-In addition, in early February 2015, ISIL imposed compulsory recruitment of children in the Rutba district.
+In addition, in early February 2015, IS imposed compulsory recruitment of children in the Rutba district.
 In Syria, there have been reports of significant increase in the recruitment of young boys.
-Furthermore, ISIL has reportedly established 3 training camps in Raqqa and have imprisoned hundreds of boys as young as 10 at Aleppo forcing on to them indoctrinated seminars with promised rewards of salaries, a martyr's place in paradise and "gift" of wife upon joining ISIL.
-These violations by ISIL are war crimes and in breach of fundamental human rights they are required to uphold.
+Furthermore, IS has reportedly established 3 training camps in Raqqa and have imprisoned hundreds of boys as young as 10 at Aleppo forcing on to them indoctrinated seminars with promised rewards of salaries, a martyr's place in paradise and "gift" of wife upon joining IS.
+These violations by IS are war crimes and in breach of fundamental human rights they are required to uphold.